-6 Side Effects of Living In Non-Ventilated Workout Clothes
+6 Downsides of Non-Ventilated Workout Clothes

 Hey guys!
 Mitch here - founder + CEO of OYA Femtech Apparel.
 We created our ventilated athleisure wear and anti-chest rash sports bra to combat the usual issues that come with wearing workout clothes all day, and if you want to know more about some of the icky side effects we're fixing through our apparel, read on below

 When Workout Clothes Cause Health Scares

 Running errands after the gym is a habit for many busy women.
 Why not grab a few things from the store (and pick up the kids and get gas and stop by a friend's house) while you're already out and about?
 But while your adorable workout clothes might be cute enough to wear in public, if they're sweaty, they may not be safe.